 Royalty Magazine: What's good?
 How's life treating you?

 Anthony J. Shears: First let me say thank you for the opportunity to speak with you.
 It’s a blessing to have your ear, even if just for a moment.
 Life is great!
 I’m doing worse than a few, but better than most.
 I still find each day too short to do everything I want to do, so I try not to waste any moments.
 Life’s path is long, so I do what I can to try to stay balanced.
+Royalty Magazine: Before we talk about the New Year, let's reflect back a little on 2012.
+What do you think you will remember most about 2012 as an artist?
+What were some of your greatest moments or accomplishments?

-Anthony J. Shears2012 will go down as one of the most revolutionary and tumultuous years in human history.
+Anthony J. Shears: 2012 will go down as one of the most revolutionary and tumultuous years in human history.
 Newton, Connecticut, North Korea launching range rockets, heightened conflict between Israel and Gaza, the U.S. Ambassador killed in Libya, Rover Curiosity landing on Mars, the gunman at the Batman movie premier, Obama’s reelection, the Syrian/Turkish conflict, Quran burnings, the international embargo against Iran, the legalization of gay marriage, and even Whitney Houston dying.
 This all, in addition to all the different natural disasters we've suffered through.
 There were so many events happening, each changing our way of life a little more.

 Not even so much as an artist, but as a human being - I think what I’ll remember most about 2012 is the pain and suffering.
 By no means do I think there was any more pain in 2012 than other times in history.
 I think the pain and suffering of 2012 was much more visible, and that this visibility impacted people substantially.